LukasW01/quadratauge/SECURITY.md

 Suspected vulnerabilities should be disclosed responsibly and not made public until after analysis and a fix are available.
 We will acknowledge your report within 7 business days and work with you to confirm the vulnerability's existence and impact.
 Our goal is to maintain open dialogue during the assessment and remediation process.

-## Supported Versions
+### Supported Versions

 Depending on the severity of a vulnerability the issue may be fixed in the current major.minor release of this Project, or for lower severity vulnerabilities or hardening in the following major.minor release.

-## Coordinated Vulnerability Disclosure
+### Coordinated Vulnerability Disclosure

 To report a security vulnerability in the codebase, send an email to [lukas@wigger.one](mailto:lukas@wigger.one).
-Please test against the latest version, include the affected version in your report, provide detailed instructions on how to reproduce the issue with a minimal and reproducible example, and include your contact information for acknowledgements.
-If you are reporting known CVEs related to third-party libraries used in this Project, please create a new GitHub issue.
+Please test against the latest version, include the affected version in your report, provide detailed instructions on how to reproduce the issue with a minimal and reproducible example (POC), and include your contact information for acknowledgements.
+If you are reporting known CVEs related to third-party libraries used in this Project, please create a new Issue.

 If you would like to collaborate on a fix for the security vulnerability, please include your GitHub/Gitlab username in the email, and we will provide you access to a temporary private fork where we can work together.